andreasKroepelin/polylux/README.md

 # Polylux <img src="https://andreaskroepelin.github.io/polylux/book/logo.png" style="width: 3em;"></img>
 This is a package for creating presentation slides in [Typst](https://typst.app/).
+Read the [book](https://andreaskroepelin.github.io/polylux/book) to learn all about it and click [here](https://andreaskroepelin.github.io/polylux/book/changelog.html) to see what's new!

 If you like it, consider [giving a star on GitHub](https://github.com/andreasKroepelin/polylux)!